bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 Launching commands like in a terminal
 -------------------------------------

 The aim of the function ``os_use.runthis`` is to simplify  a lot the launching of subprocesses *(just use commands as you were inside your terminal)*.
-Let's consider the basic following script which has the absolute path ``/Users/projects/script.py``.
+Let's consider the basic following Python script with absolute path ``/Users/projects/script.py``.

 ```python
 print("Everything is ok.")